FREE online course about

 “Of all internet applications, porn has the most potential to become addictive.”
 (Meerkerk et al., 2006).

-Our name comes from the 'reward system' of the brain, the part responsible for motivating behaviour.
+Our name comes from the 'reward system' of the brain, the part responsible for motivating behaviour and learning.
 This system can be hijacked and diverted by artificially strong 'rewards' such as drugs, alcohol, nicotine and the internet, especially pornography.
 Internet pornography or simply 'porn', is nothing like porn of the past.
 It's a super-normal or "industrial strength" sexual stimulus.
 As with cocaine and heroin use, it can lead to compulsive or addictive use in some people.
 Adolescents are particularly vulnerable to its effects because of their still developing brain.
-They are also the most motivated to use it.
+They are also the most motivated to use it being keen to learn how to be adults.
 Bingeing on these substances and activities can shrink the grey matter in the brain.
 This in turn makes it difficult to put the brakes on impulsive or risky behaviour and to make good decisions.
-Porn can cause depression, social anxiety, sexual dysfunction over time and even escalate to criminal behaviour like watching child sexual abuse material or acting out sexual violence.
+Porn can cause depression, social anxiety, sexual dysfunction and even suicidal ideation over time especially in young adults.
+Some heavy users escalate to illegal material like child sexual abuse material or act out sexual violence.
+Such offences can lead to time in prison.

 Who needs to know?

-Our aim is to help healthcare and other professionals who deal with people with pornography-related issues.
-This includes doctors, psychologists, counsellors, guidance teachers, HR professionals, parents, politicians, and pastoral care leaders etc. to access the evidence and support they need to make informed decisions about the person they care for and take appropriate action.
+Doctors, psychologists, criminal justice professionals, counsellors, guidance teachers, HR professionals, parents, politicians, and pastoral care leaders etc. Our free online course provides access to the evidence and support you need to make informed decisions about the person you care for and take appropriate action.

 Learn more from popular Stanford University neuroscience Professor Andrew Huberman about how porn affects the brain.